ember-learn/ember-blog/source/2020-01-10-the-ember-times-issue-130.md

 2. **Modifiers** let you interact with the DOM—animate this element, scroll to that element, autofocus on the first form input, etc. Modifiers work on *any* element.

-3. **Tracked properties** simplify keeping the DOM up-to-date with JavaScript changes.
+3. **Tracked properties** simplify syncing the DOM with JavaScript changes.
 You no longer need to write and maintain dependency lists.

 ---